GARLIC

 A large majority of our current customer base purchases garlic for culinary purposes so check out our "Garlic Menu" thinking of your food, maybe you can try something new!

-All varieties will be clearly labeled and come packed in their own bags for storage.
+All varieties come clearly labeled and packed in their own bags for storage until you are ready to cook or plant.

-Prices are subject to change from year to year.
-Growing garlic is very labor intensive, but it is a labor of love as well.
+Growing garlic is very labor intensive.
 Every head of garlic is handled a minimum of 5-6 times before reaching you from the time it was planted.

 Talk To Garlic Growers: